hitsz-ids/synthetic-data-generator/docs/source/design/architecture.rst

 ..
 NOTE::

-    For our motivation, please refer to :ref:`Our motivation <Our motivation of this project>`
+    For our motivation, please refer to :ref:`Our motivation <Our motivation of this project>`.

 Principles and Goals
 -------------------------------------